carlsverre/thelab.carlsverre.com/_posts/2009-08-01-guest-xp-dualbooting-linux.markdown

 >Fix 8: Give up, comply with XP and give it space on the first drive.

 ### Hour 9
 I decided that I would flip the 200GB and 320GB drives so that the 320GB was the first drive and the 200GB was the second.
-This would make the XP partition the forth partition on the first drive, where XP would hopefully be a little happier.
+This would make the XP partition the fourth partition on the first drive, where XP would hopefully be a little happier.
 But first, I have to restore everything the way it was before I started, or my Linux might stop working.

 Loading Linux again, I deleted the Windows partitions, re-created my raid partitions, re-added them, and rebuilt the arrays.
 Turned off the computer, opened it up, swapped the SATA cables, and powered it back on.
 Load into Linux, make sure all the drives are still in the arrays, adjust any mount points that have been broken.
 Overall, system looks good, time to try Windows again.